-Table 46 shows the parameter IDs in the IPSET\CONFIG parameter set.
+Table 47 shows the parameter IDs in the IPSET\CONFIG parameter set.

-Table 46.
+Table 47.
 IPSET\CONFIG Parameter Set

 Parameter ID Data Type & Size Description SIP/ H.323 IPPARM_1PCC REJECT_VIDEO Type: None Size: 0 Selects rejection via 488 Not Acceptable Here response for any session offer requesting video media.
 Selection is persistent until library is re-started.
-SIP only IPPARM_AUTHENTICATION CONFIGURE Type: IP AUTHENTICATION Size: sizeof(IP AUTHENTICATION) Used to add or modify a SIP authentication quadruplet.
+SIP IPPARM_AUTHENTICATION CONFIGURE Type: IP AUTHENTICATION Size: sizeof(IP AUTHENTICATION) Used to add or modify a SIP authentication quadruplet.
 This parameter is only valid for the gc_SetAuthenticationInfo() function.
-SIP only IPPARM_AUTHENTICATION REMOVE Type: IP AUTHENTICATION Size: sizeof(IP AUTHENTICATION) Used to remove a SIP authentication quadruplet based on the realm and identity strings in IP_AUTHENTICATION; the username and password.
+SIP IPPARM_AUTHENTICATION REMOVE Type: IP AUTHENTICATION Size: sizeof(IP AUTHENTICATION) Used to remove a SIP authentication quadruplet based on the realm and identity strings in IP_AUTHENTICATION; the username and password.
 This parameter is only valid for the gc_SetAuthenticationInfo() function.
-SIP only IPPARM_CONFIG_TOS Type: char Size: sizeof(char) Deprecated.
-Used to set the TOS byte in IPv4 packet headers.
-Byte may be set as TOS/IP Precedence byte or DiffServ field (DSCP).
-Valid values are in the range 0 to 255.
-The default value is 0. both IPPARM_IPMPARM Type: IPM_PARM_INFO Size: sizeof( IPM_PARM_INFO) Used to set IP Media Library parameters (e.g., TOS byte or echo cancellation parameters) on a pass-through basis (no checking or validating by Global Call).
-ARM_BLK is the length of the data string plus 1. both
+SIP † For parameters with data of type String, the length in a GC_PARM_BLK is the length of the data string plus 1.

 2. Conference ID retrieval is only relevant when an application is in a conference.
 In a peer-to-peer call, the conference ID does not signify a call identifier.
 The application should use IPPARM\CALLID to retrieve the call identifier.
-See Section 9.2.2, "IPSET\CALLINFO", on page 512 for more information.
+See Section 9.2.2, "IPSET\CALLINFO", on page 615 for more information.